microsoft/PowerApps-Samples/ai-builder/BringYourOwnModelTutorial/readme.md

     ![](media/0ad7bac004069b105d5413f7acab8691.png)

 1. Click on the **Diagnose** button in the app.
 The formula bar will show up at the top.
-Ensure that the model’s name is same as the selected model (pneumonia-detection-v1 in this case).
+Ensure that the model's name is same as the selected model (pneumonia-detection-v1 in this case).
 Now select run on the top right corner to preview the app.